How Long Does Alimony Last?

 Prearranged Alimony Agreements

 Courts in Texas generally respect and enforce pre-existing spousal support agreements between parties.
 Such agreements could be specified within prenuptial or postnuptial contracts or may result from collaborative negotiations during the divorce mediation process.
-This proactive approach can significantly simplify the legal proceedings by providing a clear, mutually acceptable framework for spousal support, thus helping to avoid contentious court battles.
+This proactive approach can significantly simplify the legal proceedings by providing a clear, mutually acceptable framework for spousal maintenance, thus helping to avoid contentious court battles.

 Marital Duration and Support Duration